bleumi/bleumi-pay-sdk-ruby/docs/PaymentsApi.md

 api_instance = BleumiPay::PaymentsApi.new

 opts = {
-  chain: BleumiPay::Chain::ROPSTEN # Chain | Ethereum network in which payment is to be created.
+  chain: BleumiPay::Chain::GOERLI # Chain | Network in which payment is to be created.
 }

 begin
   id = '<ID>' # String | Unique identifier of the payment (specified during create payment) payment_settle_request = BleumiPay::PaymentSettleRequest.new # PaymentSettleRequest | Request body - used to specify the amount to settle. payment_settle_request.amount = '<AMT>' # String | Replace <AMT> with settle amount
-  payment_settle_request.token = BleumiPay::Token.new('<TOKEN>') # String | Replace <TOKEN> with ETH or XDAI or XDAIT or ECR-20 token contract address
+  payment_settle_request.token = '<TOKEN>' # String | Replace <TOKEN> with "ALGO" or "ETH" or "XDAI" or "XDAIT" or ERC-20 'Token Contract Address' or 'Algorand Standard Asset token'
   #Settle a specific amount of a token for a given payment to the transferAddress and remaining balance (if any) will be refunded to the buyerAddress
   result = api_instance.settle_payment(id, payment_settle_request, opts)
   p result